dylanavenarius/configure-ad/README.md

 </p>

 <p>
 To ensure connectivity between the Client-1 and DC-1, we are going to login to Client-1 with Remote Desktop and ping DC-1s Private IP Address with ping -t (IP Address).
 We'll notice that when we do this, the request times out.
-To fix this we need to login to the Domain Controller with Remote Desktop and enable ICMPv4 on the local Windows Firewall.
+To fix this we need to login to DC-1 with Remote Desktop and enable ICMPv4 on the local Windows Firewall.
 After doing this, check back at Client-1 to see the ping succeed.
 </p>
 <br />